aquasecurity/trivy/README.md

 ## Arch Linux
-trivy-bin can be installed from the Arch User Repository.
+Package trivy-bin can be installed from the Arch User Repository.
 Examples:
 ```
 pikaur -Sy trivy-bin
 ```